yurkinh/SQLiteNetExtensions.Modern/README.md

 ### Many to many
 Many-to-many relationships cannot be expressed using a foreign key in one of the entities, because foreign keys represent X-to-one relationships.
 Instead, an intermediate entity is required.
-This entity is never used directly in the application, but for clarity's shake, SQLite-Net Extensions will never create a table that the user hasn't defined explicitly.
+This entity is never used directly in the application, but for clarity's sake, SQLite-Net Extensions will never create a table that the user hasn't defined explicitly.

-The foreign keys for a many-to-many relationship are thus declared in a intermediate entity.
+The foreign keys for a many-to-many relationship are thus declared in an intermediate entity.

 The **inverse** relationship for a **many-to-many** property is a **many-to-many** relationship.
 SQLite-Net extensions will not automatically load many-to-many inverse relationships.